The globalization of the waves: shipping and its role in promoting global markets for goods, services, capital, labor, and ideas, c. 1800—2000

 • the economic role of maritime labor in local communities (ex.
 The Philippines);

 • Flags of Convenience and the global pool of seafarers in the postwar period.

 With regard to format and participation, we would like to keep this as open as possible.
 The format that we prefer, is a regular session consisting of six ten-minute presentations (with draft papers provided in advance), a ten minute prepared discussion and a twenty minute discussion/Q&A with the audience.

 Thematically, the session would be complementary to the previously accepted session on “The logistics of globalization in pre- and early industrial times”.
 However, our analysis “begins” where the other session ends.
-Moreover, given the crucial role of maritime transport in the globalization process, we think the topic is far from exhausted by the already accepted session.

 - Stig Tenold, Norwegian School of Economics, email@example.com, Norway